 On this page

-If you plan to run a business from home in the Netherlands, you must check whether your plan fits in with the local zoning plan.
+Do you plan to run a business from home in the Netherlands?
+You must check whether your plan fits in with the local zoning plan.
 If it does, you usually need to report your plan to the municipal authority.
 In some municipalities, you will need a conversion permit (onttrekkingsvergunning).
 By issuing the conversion permit the municipal authority grants you permission to remove the home from the local housing stock and use it as a business space.

 Income tax and VAT deductions for home businesses